zammad/zammad-user-documentation/advanced/suggested-workflows.rst

       :align: center

       Instead of using the drop-downs on the bottom of Zammad, you can also drag tickets.
-A new modal will appear allow you to drop your selection on either just a group or agents.
+A new modal will appear and allow you to drop your selection on either just a group or agents.
 This operation allows you to quickly change the group and owner without further hassle!

    .. note::